aperrier004/highway-RL/README.md

 - The main file `highway.py` handles the whole thing
 - `models.py`contains 2 differents Agents, the basic DQN and the Dueling DQN

-## Results
+## Models
-The results are pretty bad (the mean score is around 20) with the DQN and also the dueling DQN.
+- DQN : The Deep Q Network estimates a Q-value for each action-state pair.
+- Dueling DQN : The Dueling network represents two separate estimators: one for the state value function and one for the state-dependent action advantage function.

 # Installation
 1 - Get the repository